 - Cut the DNA in each sample with one 6 site restriction enzyme.
 This gives a set of strand lengths.
 The cut is analogous to the hash function and the length to the hash value.
-The result is a set of "pools" of DNA. - Then do this again (but on the strands in each pool) with a 4 site restriction enzyme.
+The result is a set of "pools" of DNA of purity. - Then do this again (but on the strands in each pool) with a 4 site restriction enzyme.
 This gives a new set of pools.
-Each pool is labeled with the size of its strands from the first restriction enzyme and the size from the second e.g. (13065, 432). - Look for common sequences in similarly labeled pools. - Rare sequences are likely to be in smaller pools.
+Each pool is labeled with the size of its strands from the first restriction enzyme and the size from the second e.g. (13065, 432). - Look for common sequences in similarly labeled pools. - Rare sequences are likely to be in smaller pools. - The method requires minimal DNA sequencing.